 The Robert H.N.
-Family Foundation Ho Centre for Buddhist Studies (hereafter “Ho Centre for Buddhist Studies” or “Ho Centre”) at the University of Toronto promotes excellence in research and teaching of Buddhist Studies at the University.
-Based at the Department for the Study of Religion, the program supports Buddhist Studies at all three University of Toronto campuses, continuously strengthening the position of the University as a leading North American institution in this subject area.
+Family Foundation Ho Centre for Buddhist Studies (also called “HCBS,” “Ho Centre for Buddhist Studies” or “Ho Centre”) at the University of Toronto promotes excellence in research and teaching of Buddhist Studies at the University.
+Housed administratively within the Department for the Study of Religion, the Centre supports Buddhist Studies at all three University of Toronto campuses, continuously strengthening the position of the University as a leading North American institution in this subject area.

 The Ho Centre affirms its allegiance to the University’s Statement of Institutional Purpose, which includes a commitment to foster an academic community in which the learning and scholarship of every member may flourish, with vigilant protection for the rights of freedom of speech, academic freedom and freedom of research as described in the University’s Statement on Freedom of Speech.
 Our support for equity is grounded in an institution-wide commitment to achieving a working, teaching, and learning environment that is free of discrimination and harassment, as defined in the University’s Statement on Equity, Diversity, and Excellence.